yardinternet/nutshell/README.md

 Classes to use Acorn with child themes:

-- WP like inheritance for config files; child config will override parent config
+- WP like inheritance for config files; child config will override parent configuration.
-- No directory scans, everything is config based
+- No directory scans, everything is configuration based.

 ## Requirements